I feel like I’ve just unlocked something monumental regarding my own relationship with anxiety.

 But in this exact moment of tension is where passion can come alive.
 Rollo May describes passion not as a “quantity of emotion” but rather a “quality of commitment”—it is precisely this openness and desire to confront the encounter that creates passion.
 You can’t confront the encounter between yourself and this moment of tension unless you first accept the anxiety.
 And you want to confront the encounter because it just might lead you to ecstasy—this heightened sense of consciousness, a “temporary transcending of the subject-object dichotomy.”

-As much as it is a curse, this is when it occurred to me that this particular anxiety is also a gift.
+As much as it might feel like a curse, this is when it occurred to me that this particular anxiety can rather be a gift.
 It is an itch to be scratched, one that can only be relieved by accepting the anxiety, confronting the encounter, and having the courage to create something, to make something that was not there before, to create meaning out of meaninglessness, to hopefully reach ecstasy no matter how fleeting.

 January 1, 2023